 Following the Crisis on Infinite Earths, the Suicide Squad was significantly overhauled, becoming a team of villains who were roped into performing black ops missions for the government.
 In-universe, this team was described as building on the legacy of the heroic Silver Age Squad, as well as the war-time Suicide Squadron, a group composed of insubordinate or criminal soldiers who were sent on difficult missions.
 The team was reconstituted by Amanda Waller.
 The initial version of the team consisted of Rick Flag, Deadshot, Bronze Tiger, Enchantress, Blockbuster and Captain Boomerang.
 The team underwent constant changes in line-up, with some members remaining for multiple missions while others stayed on for one mission only.
 Most members were criminals, but some non-criminals joined the team for various reasons.

 Following Flashpoint, the team maintained its black ops status, but became a team that was in the process of forming.
 In-universe, there were no previous iterations of the Suicide Squad in any form.
 The initial members of this version of the team were Deadshot, Harley Quinn, El Diablo, Black Spider, Voltaic and King Shark.
 Similar to previous iterations, the team has undergone repeated roster changes, primarily due to the high mortality rate associated with Squad membership.
-Most recently the team has received new governmentally-mandated oversight in the form of Vic Sage, while Waller has been added to the mission team.
+The team received new governmentally-mandated oversight in the form of Vic Sage, while Waller has been added to the mission team.

 Major Story Arcs

 The Suicide Squad is activated after a ban on superheroics is enacted following a number of high profile incidents.
 This new villain team is mobilized by Amanda Waller, who directs them to destroy Brimstone, a fire elemental that has been sent to Earth by Darkseid to wreak havoc.
 Brimstone kills Blockbuster just before the team destroys him.